hikeventures/hikeventures.github.io/_posts/2016-04-11-michele-genest-Boreal-Feast.markdown

 category: reviews
 tags: [reviews, books, kitchen, food, culture]
 ---
-Since I have been living in Finland since 2006 I have read a lot about the history and

-culture of Finland and other Nordic countries.
-Food is also part of culture so I decided to

-read a bit more about the Scandinavian kitchen and came across Michele Genest book

-called "The Boreal Feast" which covers culinary aspects of Finland, Norway and Sweden.
+Since I have been living in Finland since 2006 I have read a lot about the history and  culture of Finland and other Nordic countries.
+Food is also part of culture so I decided to read a bit more about the Nordic kitchen and came across Michele Genest book "The Boreal Feast" which covers culinary aspects of Canada, Finland, Norway and Sweden.

+The Boreal Feast starts with an introuction where the author examines the meaning of "feast", the geographical area of the boreal forest and the importance of this area.

+Then the book continues describing dishes which can be prepared with ingrediants for each season.
+Each chapter represents one season and starts with an general introduction on whats happening in different nordic countries during this season culturally and also in the nature.
+The dishes are part of a menu and there is also a story which covers 2-3 pages where the author tells for example about a trip in Swedish Lapland to meet Sami Chefs.

+The book is also an excellent choice for Vegetarians as not all dishes contain meat.

-The Boreal Feast has 256 pages so it's quite extensive.
-The author seperated the book
+The Boreal Feast has 256 pages so it's quite extensive but the articles are well supported with pictures.

-according to the seasons and embellished the book with beautiful pictures throughout

-the book.
-In this book you can find 12-course menu but also very simple dishes and drinks.
-It also covers ingredients like mushrooms birch syrup or blueberries or Panna Cotta in a more Scandinavian style.

 If you are interested to read more about the Scandinavian kitchen then you can order the book <a href="http://www.amazon.com/gp/product/1550176277/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1550176277&linkCode=as2&tag=hikeve-20&linkId=3EZE73DXNHX57DY6">here</a>.